Educational Leadership, Policy and Foundations

 The applicant must provide the following supplementary documentation:

-- An autobiographical sketch.
+2. An autobiographical sketch.
 (This should be a brief resume of academic and professional goals and the applicant's personal, academic and career history as it relates to those goals.
-It should also include reasons for choosing educational leadership, policy and foundations as a field of study.)
+It should also include reasons for choosing Educational Leadership, Policy and Foundations as a field of study.)

-Applicants are required to provide official GRE test scores.
-GRE scores will be used by doctoral faculty in the discipline as one of several criteria used to evaluate the strength of the application.
-No other assessment results will be substituted for the GRE.
-When evaluating applications, faculty members will take into account evidence in the applications of such factors as demonstrated leadership skills, commitment to education, communication and academic skills, a clear and important research agenda, cultural background, etc. There is no minimum aggregate GRE score required for applications to be considered for educational leadership, policy and foundations.
+When evaluating applications, faculty members will consider evidence in the applications of such factors as communication and academic skills, a clear and important research agenda, demonstrated leadership skills and commitment to education.
+There is no minimum aggregate GRE score required for applications to be considered for ELPF.
 Applicants must meet the GRE requirements for their other discipline(s).

 Alternate Admission Criteria